dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 sequence.
 The date range input is irrelevant for this report and will always display the user’s current workgroups.

-> [!info]
+> [!note] Date Criteria Ignored
-> The date fields below are not used for this report.
-The user's current workgroup assignments are
+Date criteria are not used for this report.
+The user's current workgroup assignments are reported.
-> reported.

 ![Report](image-366.jpg)